 Some agencies also offer day trips to Lake Atitlán from Antigua Guatemala.
 These day trips are handy if you’re only staying in Guatemala for a short time, but Captain Ulysses definitely recommends spending a few days in Lake Atitlán if you can.

-👉 You can book your day trip to Lake Atitlán here: Tiqets.
+👉 You can book your day trip to Lake Atitlán here.

 Organized tours in Guatemala

-If you don’t want to plan your entire trip to Guatemala yourself, Captain Ulysses recommends two travel agencies in particular:
+If you don’t want to plan your entire trip to Guatemala yourself, Captain Ulysses recommends one travel agencies in particular: Evaneos

 Visiting Lake Atitlán: the best things to do